GameFoundry/bsf/Documentation/Manuals/Native/gettingStarted.md

 ~~~~~~~~~~~~~

 # Adding a scene camera
 In order to actually see our object we need to set up a camera.
-First create a new @ref BansheeEngine::SceneObject "SceneObject" onto which you can then attach a @ref BansheeEngine::CCamera "CCamera" component.
-After that we position the @ref BansheeEngine::SceneObject "SceneObject" so it is looking at the object we set up in previous steps.
+First create a new @ref bs::SceneObject "SceneObject" onto which you can then attach a @ref bs::CCamera "CCamera" component.
+After that we position the @ref bs::SceneObject "SceneObject" so it is looking at the object we set up in previous steps.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject sceneCameraSO = SceneObject::create("SceneCamera");